… What is a Women’s Strike?….

 The Women’s Strike is about refusing all the work that women do – whether paid work in offices and factories, or unpaid domestic work in homes, communities and bedrooms.

 The Women’s Strike will occur on International Women’s Day.
-We join a new international women’s movement, which has only grown in strength and determination since exploding onto the streets in recent years.
-From Argentina to Poland, from Ireland to Mexico, women are making connections, building alliances and taking action against our current conditions of womanhood.
+We join the international women’s movement, which has only grown in strength and determination since exploding onto the streets in recent years.
+From Argentina to Poland, from Ireland to Kurdistan, women are making connections, building alliances and taking action against our current conditions of womanhood.

 The Women’s Strike rejects the decades of economic inequality, criminalization and policing, racial and sexual violence, and endless global war and terrorism.